Victim Notification - the Victim Safety Unit

-If you are a victim of crime in British Columbia, you can register for the Ministry of Justice’s victim notification service.
+If you are a victim of crime in British Columbia, you can register for the Ministry of Public Safety and Solicitor General’s victim notification service.

 Victim Safety Unit